MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/tasks/cancel-product-receipt-with-linked-item.md

 ---
 # required metadata

-title: Cancel a purchase order product receipt with linked item requirement
+title: Cancel a purchase order product receipt with a linked item requirement
-description: This article explains how to cancel a project purchase order with a connected item requirement
+description: This article explains how to cancel a project purchase order that has a linked item requirement.
 author: ryansandness
 ms.date: 01/04/2024
 ms.topic: how-to